Apr 22, 2021

 Layout and Design

 The first step will be choosing a look.
-You’ll be able to pick from over 200 free templates or import ANY type of website using an inbuilt migration tool.
+You’ll be able to pick from around 200 free templates or import any type of website using an inbuilt migration tool.

 Once you’ve found the perfect theme, you’ll be taken to the website builder interface.